Gryffinclaw Solutions

 Now that the AI assistant has helped fix your issue, go back to the code that it wrote.
 Study it, take notes on it, do everything you can to learn about how it works.
 Experiment with the code itself to see how things change as you play with it.
 You can also make any tweaks to the code itself here.
 If you have trouble understanding the code, ask your teacher how the AI came up with that solution.
 You can even ask the AI itself how it got the result and it will explain it for you.
 The best part is that the AI will never get tired of your questions.
 Ask it whatever you like and ask as many questions as you like!
 Dive into it to really understand how the AI assistant came up with the solution it did and learn how you can replicate it for future projects.
 This is a big learning opportunity that you won't want to miss!

-Step 8: Test the website
+Step 8: Testing the website

 By now, you probably have all of the code for your website finished.
 As any good web developer would tell you, it's good to test your code often to make sure it is operating the way that you want it to.
 If something isn't working properly, fix it or ask the AI assistant for help.
 It's possible you may have even come up with more ideas as you worked on the project.
 Try adding those in!
 Any project is a great learning opportunity and will improve your coding skills.
 Practicing these skills will help develop good lifelong learning skills to become the best developer that you can be.